 The pointer is an integer that is intended to hold a memory address.

-size array—that is, the last dimension may be left unspecified by
+That is, the last dimension may be left unspecified by using a

-* in place of a value—but a pointee cannot be an
+in place of a value.
+A pointee cannot be an assumed shape array.

 The pointee may have its type declared before or after the pointer statement, and its array specification (if any) may be declared before, during, or after the pointer statement.
 The pointer may be declared as an integer prior to the pointer statement.
 However, some machines have default integer sizes that are different than the size of a pointer, and so the following code is not portable: